Caaz/caaz.github.io/vault/blog/2025-resolution.md

 - [ ] Add more images to this site, hand drawn, rendered out, whatever.
 - [ ] Figure out real-time VFX for game assets!
 - [ ] Create a character!
-- [ ] Figure out Blender's [Non-Linear Animation](https://docs.blender.org/manual/en/latest/editors/nla/index.html) tool.
+- [x] Figure out Blender's [Non-Linear Animation](https://docs.blender.org/manual/en/latest/editors/nla/index.html) tool.
+	- I figured this out!
+It's actually not too bad.
+Someday I should write up a post about it.
-- [ ] Figure out Animation blending in Godot/Blender?
+- [x] Figure out Animation blending in Godot/Blender?
+	- AnimationTree is *slick*!
+I just got to try it, and it's a lot simpler than I expected.
+The parameter names are a bit awkward, though.
 - [ ] Do some creative writing, an original story.
 - [ ] Learn some audio stuff?
 How to master properly, maybe learn some foley stuff?